Asi44/cse15l-lab-reports/lab-report-2-week-1.md

 ## Connecting Remotely

-* First, look up your account at https://sdacs.ucsd.edu/~icc/index.php and reset your password for your CSE15L account.
+* First, look up your account at https://sdacs.ucsd.edu/~icc/index.php.
+You will find it under "Additional Accounts", and it will look something like cse15lfa22zz, except with the "zz" replaced with unique letters that represent your account.
+Reset the password for this account.
 It will take a few hours to reset.

 * Next, click on Terminal in VS Code and select New Terminal.
 Then type in: